 And we love it.
 We really do (well, not the wrapping.
 That’s the devil’s work).
 We are actually neurobiologically designed for it.
 Women have higher levels of oxytocin than their male counterparts.
 This “tend and friend” hormone calls us to be kin keepers.
 Kin keeping is the act of maintaining and strengthening familial ties.
 The kin keeper writes and manages the family story.
 Our unconscious mind creates a virtual photo album displaying the perfect holiday and we feel compelled to recreate those images.
 Basically, we are the architects of the family culture.
 We also experience more anxiety than men when the reality fails to match the interior story we’ve written.

 So we run ourselves ragged, end up feeling overwhelmed and exhausted and under appreciated.
-It’s like the Instagram trope suggesting that only suffering lies in comparing ourselves to someone else’s highlight reel.
+We aren’t supposed to compare ourselves to someone else’s highlight reel.
 It’s doubly worse when we are the very ones that curated that reel.

 On top of that, many of us (okay, me) feel the guilt of passing on these unconscious gender biases to our daughters.
 Izzie loves the holiday season, and I go over the top most years to create a holidaypalooza she’ll never forget.
 It’s a crazy train I can’t jump off, even as I’m all too aware that I’m just reinforcing the story that soon it will be her turn to manage the holiday expectations of everyone around her.

 I don’t want to relinquish this crown.
 No woman I know does.
 But we should acknowledge that it’s sometimes pretty heavy.

 Ladies, I see you, wild-eyed and over-caffeinated.
 I’m next to you, not so much juggling as drowning in the ball pit.
 Maybe we can catch a few dropped balls for each other this month.